vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 Source: [Quartz: Where Medicaid Cuts Hit Hardest](https://qz.com/1008167/map-donald-trumps-mean-mean-mean-health-care-bill-is-meanest-to-his-most-crucial-voters/)

-This is just one example of a somewhat popular technique.
+This map of Trump voters vs Medicaid coverage is just one example of a somewhat popular technique.
 [Joshua Stevens](https://twitter.com/jscarto) has a great article with [everything you ever wanted to know about bivariate choropleths](http://www.joshuastevens.net/cartography/make-a-bivariate-choropleth-map/), so make sure you check that out.

 **Trivariate Choropleth Map**